fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 transformed variable.

-The conditional responses (from getconditionals
+The conditional responses (from getconditionals) will

 plot the transformed variable.
-The plot
+The plot method will plot

 the untransformed variable (without standard deviations), unless you

-specify ytrans=TRUE
+specify ytrans=TRUE.

 fishfit0_trans=fitGP_fish(data=RHlags, y="CPUE_index", m="CPUE_index_1", h="Catch_1", time="Time",